-A restaurant that my friends like to visit, makes the most delicious cilantro lime vinaigrette.
-It’s rich and silky, and reminds me a little of a pesto sauce.
-So I thought I’d give it a try and attempt to create a similar yummy dressing.
+A restaurant that my friends and I like to visit, makes the most delicious cilantro lime vinaigrette.
+The flavors are fantastic and its rich and silky texture reminds me a little of a pesto sauce.
+So I thought I'd give it a try and attempt to create a similar yummy salad dressing.

-The end result was not exactly the same.
-Mine is a little more tart and less rich than the original.
-However, it was really delicious, and I love the way it looked and tasted on this fresh red spinach salad.
+However, it was delicious, and I loved the way it looked and tasted on this fresh red spinach salad.

-Either way I’m happy with this recipe, and next time I may try tweaking it a bit but that’s the fun of a vinaigrette.
-You can work with different ratios of oil and acids, along with many different add ins, to make a tasty homemade dressing any day of the week.
+But that's the fun of a vinaigrette.
+You can work with different ratios of oil and acids, along with many different add-ins, to make a tasty homemade dressing any day of the week.